-Andrew has extensive experience of complex and high-value multi-party, multi-jurisdictional commercial litigation and international arbitration, both led and unled.
-Andrew’s practice involves a wide range of commercial disputes and advisory work, with a particular focus on disputes involving civil fraud, banking and finance, energy and natural resources and unjust enrichment and restitution.
-Andrew has gained considerable oral advocacy experience, including a recent 10-day Commercial Court trial in which he acted as sole counsel for the defendant.
+Andrew has extensive experience of complex and high-value commercial litigation and international arbitration, both led and unled, including Travelport v WEX, Sabbagh v Khoury, Saipem v South Stream, Tesco and Deutsche Bank v Savona.
+Andrew’s practice has a particular focus on civil fraud, banking and finance, energy and natural resources and unjust enrichment and restitution.
+Andrew also has considerable advocacy experience in litigation and arbitration, including appearing as sole counsel for the defendant in a 10-day Commercial Court fraud trial (Exxon Chemical Limited v Norbert Dentressangle).

-Andrew has a particular interest in unjust enrichment and restitution, which was the subject of his doctorate, and he is the author of a leading text on enrichment (Enrichment in the Law of Unjust Enrichment and Restitution, Oxford, Hart, 2012) that has been cited with approval in the Supreme Court.
+Andrew has a particular interest in unjust enrichment and restitution, which was the subject of his doctorate.
+He is the Consulting Editor of the Restitution title in Halsbury’s Laws of England and the author of a leading text on enrichment (Enrichment in the Law of Unjust Enrichment and Restitution, Oxford, Hart, 2012) that has been cited with approval in the Supreme Court.

 Andrew is called to the Bar in the state of New York and is able to advise on issues of New York law.

 - Travelport v WEX EWHC 2670 (Comm); EWHC 1960 (Comm)